 The Harvard Medical School requirements allow upto six (6) LORs in support of your application for medical school.

-Personally, I believe this is pushing the limit somewhat because you really don't need that many and again, who is going to have the time to read that many letters too?
+Personally, I believe this is a bit excessive because you really don't need that many and who is going to have the time to read that many letters?

 Here are the LORs you need at a minimum for Harvard Medical School requirements:

 At least two (2) from professors who have taught you in the sciences.

 At least one (1) from a professor who has taught you and not in the sciences.

 Letters from employers are not required unless you have been out of school and working, then a letter from your employer should be included.

 Now my take on LORs is a bit different.

 I think it is extremely important for applicants to have at least one LOR from a clinical or shadowing experience.
 You want to have someone who can vouch for your ability to potentially practice medicine.